 Oh Crap: Azulon orders any village known to have harbored the Avatar to be burned to ground.
 Suki and Song, NOOOOO!
 The Gaang has yet to learn about this order.

 Original Flavor: Oh, so much.
 The tone may be about a half a shade darker than canon, but it could have most definitely have come from the original writers.

 Retired Badass: Prince Iroh.
 Comments early on by Lt.
 Jee suggest that Iroh has seen the hunt for the Avatar as less an all-consuming quest and more like a retirement cruise, to the point of neglecting some of his political duties.

 Royals Who Actually Do Something: When the invasion of the Northern Water Tribe is being planned, Fire Lord Azulon mocks Ozai when he thinks his son is suggesting he (Ozai) join the invasion force, as Ozai has a permanent limp.
 Played straight in that it's subsequently made clear that Ozai is proposing Azula go, something Azulon eventually agrees on.

-Sophie's Choice: Discussed trope.
-When Hakoda is narrating the revelation of Zuko's firebending to his tribe, he describes the situation he faced with two hypothermic children but only one dry parka on hand.
+Sadistic Choice: Discussed trope.
+When Hakoda is narrating the revelation of Zuko's firebending to his tribe, he describes the situation he was faced with; two hypothermic children but only one dry parka on hand.
 The villagers are horrified, but understand both that such a choice is sometimes a fact of antarctic life and that Hakoda really had no choice — he would have given the dry parka to his own son.
 Fortunately, Zuko's firebending allowed a third option.

 Stay in the Kitchen: The Northern Water Tribesmen don't even bother acknowledging Katara when she speaks, let alone respond to any of her comments or questions.
 The Fire Nation is a milder example in this fic, as women are only allowed to ascend to the throne as Fire Lord if all their male relatives are deceased.